Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 The link is provided by Ayu Hotel on Karimunjawa.
 When in doubt contact your accommodation for boat schedules.
-Moreover, you will need to check the wave forecast to make sure that there are boats available.
-If there is any red color between Java and Karimunjawa no boat will unfortunately go.
+Moreover, you will need to check the wave forecast to make sure that there are boats going.
+Thus, if there is any red color between Java and Karimunjawa no boat will go.

 After 12 hours we arrived at Karimunjawa Islands.
 Honestly speaking, I was thinking: Karimunjawa, you better be good, because it took forever to get here.

 If the ferry leaves at 7 AM it doesn’t necessarily mean that it will.
 It can leave earlier.
 You need to be at the harbour at the latest at 6.00 AM because the boat will leave once it is full.
 Both times our boat left at 6.30 instead of 7 AM.

 Karimunjawa is an ultimate paradise and you can find one of the most beautiful beaches in Indonesia.
 Go for a snorkeling trip around Karimunjawa, grill your own fish, enjoy beautiful sunsets, rent a scooter and drive around.
 There is so much to do.
 I am sure you will find your piece of paradise.

 READ MORE: THE BEST BEACHES OF SOUTHEAST ASIA